-Effective for purchases on or after April 9, 2008 and before July 1, 2009
+Effective for purchases on or after April 9, 2008, and before July 1, 2009 (extended and modified for purchases after December 31, 2008, and before December 1, 2009).

 A first-time homebuyer anywhere in the United States is allowed a refundable tax credit equal to the lesser of \$7,500 (\$3,750 for a married individual filing separately) or 10% of the purchase price of a principal residence.
 A first-time homebuyer is an individual who had no ownership interest in a principal residence in the United States during the 3-year period prior to the date the qualifying home is purchased.
 No credit is allowed if the D.C. homebuyer credit is allowable for the year the residence is purchased or any prior tax year.
 The credit is not allowed if the taxpayer's financing is from tax-exempt mortgage revenue bonds, if the taxpayer is a nonresident alien, if the home is acquired from a related party or inherited, or if the taxpayer disposes of the residence (or it ceases to be a principal residence) before the close of the tax year for which the credit would otherwise be allowable.